Fun fact: eggplants are technically fruits. They are formed from the flowers of the plant as a means to disperse seeds.

 - Push the vegetables to the side of the wok and add the garlic and ginger.
 Cook until fragrant, about 30 seconds.

-- Add the shrimp and eggplant back to the wok along with the basil.
+- Add the shrimp and eggplant back to the wok.
 Pour in the sauce and heat until thickened, about 4-5 minutes.

-- Serve the stir-fry on top of the spaghetti squash and garnish with green onions, cashews and sesame seeds.
+- Stir in the basil and remove the wok from heat.
+Serve the stir-fry on top of the spaghetti squash and garnish with green onions, cashews and sesame seeds.